ramzuredha/FYP_RAMZUREDHA/README.md

-# This repo is a way to show the codes and dataset for Final Year Project of Ramzu Redha Bin Mat Noor (EE0102416)
+# Final Year Project of Ramzu Redha Bin Mat Noor (EE0102416)

+Hi, I am Ramzu, and
-which titled Electrical Transmission Tower Detection using Deep Learning via High Resolution Satellite Imagery
+This repo is a way to show the codes and dataset for my final year project which titled Electrical Transmission Tower Detection using Deep Learning via High Resolution Satellite Imagery